jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-1-installation.md

     port **80** almost disappeared from most of the firewalls' configurations.
 As such, it leaves us with... port **443**.
 However, our wonderful application still needs two open ports.

-    It looks like we're screwed, isnt'it?
+    It looks like we're screwed, isn't it?

     Not even close.
 God bless **proxies**!

     If you don't know what a proxy is: it's something that acts like an interface between two other things.
 When it receives a request, it will not answer it himself but rather will forward the request to another service to get the answer, and then send it back to the requester.

-    So we can setup a proxy that will expose only one **public port** (443 in our case), and route the trafic on two **private ports** on which our **ITRocks** server will be listening.
+    So we can set up a proxy that will expose only one **public port** (443 in our case), and route the traffic on two **private ports** on which our **ITRocks** server will be listening.
 Another welcome benefit is that you can reload the proxy when SSL certificates are renewed without closing ongoing connections.
 Pretty cool, huh?